Misinference of interaction-free measurement from a classical system

-It is important to note the differences between interaction-free measurement in quantum mechanics, and in the classical analog presented here.
-First, the quantum wave function is a global object that is determined by the entire configuration of the experimental setup.
-As a result, interaction-free measurement can be realized (at least in theory) with an interferometer that has arms of arbitrary length, provided the length of the two arms differ by $n\lambda$.
-In our system, the pilot-wave is a local object dressing the drop that is dissipated under the effect of viscosity.
-Consequently, changing the configuration of the setup can suppress the surreal trajectories and nullify the effect.
-Second, in the BM version of the Elitzur-Vaidman experiment, the bomb blocks the empty wave, thus eliminating interference.
+It is important to note the differences between interaction-free measurement in quantum mechanics, and the analogous statistical inference made in the classical system presented here.
+First, the quantum wave function is a nonlocal object that is determined by the entire configuration of the experimental setup.
+As a result, interaction-free measurement can be realized (at least in theory) with an interferometer that has arms of unequal length, provided the lengths of the two arms ($B_1M_1B_2$ and $B_1M_2B_2$ in Figure 1) differ by $n\lambda$, and that this length difference is smaller than the coherence length of the interferometer.
+In our system, the pilot-wave is affected by the global geometry, just as a standing field of Faraday waves is affected by boundaries in confined geometries \cite{kudrolli_scarred_2001}.
+The form of the pilot wave is affected by the totality of the boundary geometry only if its spatial extent is sufficiently large.
+Consequently, changing the configuration of the setup (for example, by either increasing its size or decreasing the system memory) will serve to suppress the surreal trajectories and so nullify the effect.
+Second, in the Bohmian version of the Elitzur-Vaidman experiment, the bomb blocks the empty wave, thus eliminating interference.
 In our setup, the situation is reversed: the presence of the ``bomb" promotes interference of the pilot-wave, resulting in a surreal trajectory.
 This configurational difference does not alter the key statistical behavior common to the two systems.
+Third and most importantly, whatever the case may be in its quantum counterpart, the statistical inference made in our system should in no way be taken as evidence of interaction-free measurement.